 A major astronomical event, a Blood Moon or lunar eclipse is something that astrophysics enthusiasts won’t want to miss.
-Here’s everything you need to know about the Blood Moon that’s happening on November 8 2022.
+Here’s everything you need to know about the Blood Moon that’s happening tomorrow, November 8 2022.

 After almost six months, the moon will visibly slide into the shadows of the earth tomorrow.
 This will be the second and last lunar eclipse of 2022, making it even more special.
 The last lunar eclipse happened on May 15 and 16 and was visible from different parts of the world.
 Will you be able to see the second Blood Moon of 2022 this time?
 How long will it last?
 We have all the answers.
 Here’s everything you need to know and more.